CCBDA-UPC/Cloud-Computing-QuickStart/Python-Quick-Start.md

 ```

 Finally, Python strings use either single or double quotation marks, and we can have quotation marks of one kind inside a string that uses the other kind (i.e. "He said 'I enjoy Barcelona'." ).
 Multiline strings are enclosed by three double (or single) quotes  (""").
-Another interesting feature is that Python supports Unicode encoding out of the box, using the syntax u”This is a unicode string example”.
-To compose a string with values of different types, we use the % operator and a tuple.
+Another interesting feature is that Python supports Unicode encoding out of the box, using the syntax u”This is a Unicode string example”.
+To compose a string with values from variables of different types, we use the % operator and a tuple.
 Each %s gets replaced by an item from the tuple, left to right, and we can also use dictionary replacements as we show in the following example:

 ```
 >>> MultiString = """ Example of